 Osiers for wickerwork are cultivated in Europe and in Eastern countries, and the manufactures from them are often large industries.
 Among the European basket willows, S. triandra is doubtless the best species for purposes of manufacture, its twigs being light, flexible, and white.
-This is the Vetrice de ceste of Italy, commonly used for hampers, children's carriages, etc. S. purpurea is said to be enlivated in France, Germany, and England for ornamental basket work and fine manufactures.
+This is the Vetrice de ceste of Italy, commonly used for hampers, children's carriages, etc. S. purpurea is said to be cultivated in France, Germany, and England for ornamental basket work and fine manufactures.
 S. fragilis is a coarser species, also employed for baskets and the like.
-S. alba (the binding willow, Salcio da legare of the Italians), is the species employed in making the celebrated charivari chairs.
-S. viminalis, the species most commonly referred to as the osier, is "more distinguished for the quantity than the quality of its twigs."
+S. alba (the binding willow, Salcio da legare of the Italians), is the species most commonly referred to as the osier, is "more distinguished for the quantity than the quality of its twigs."
 It is also known as the water willow.
 (Dianthera americana is also called water willow.)

-Among the species of Salix used for wickerwork, etc., in Eastern countries are S. acmophylla for binding; S. alba, or common white willow, used in Kashmir for basket work; S. babylonica for baskets, wattles, weirs, fences, etc.; S. tetrasperma, basket work; and S. wallichiana baskets, the smaller twigs being used for toothbrashes.
+Among the species of Salix used for wickerwork, etc., in Eastern countries are S. acmophylla for binding: S. alba, or common white willow, used in Kashmir for basket work; S. babylonica for baskets, wattles, weirs, fences, etc.; S. tetrasperma. basket work: and S. wallichiana baskets, the smaller twigs being used for toothbrushes.